 At the minute, your marketing team is probably using one platform, your sales team is operating elsewhere and your service team is working from an entirely different software which makes tying everything together pretty much impossible.

-- What is Hubspot and how will it help your business?
+- What is HubSpot and how will it help your business?

 - Why go HubSpot?

-- The HubSpot Growth Platform
+- The HubSpot platform

 - How to communicate the benefits of HubSpot to the board

-- Working with the right HubSpot Partner
+- Working with the right HubSpot partner

 What is HubSpot and how will it help your business?

 Meanwhile, two guys from MIT are creating HubSpot after noticing a gap in the market — mainly due to shifting customer behaviour.
 Brian Halligan and Dharmesh Shah have helped HubSpot’s offering go global in the last decade or so and are big believers in continual improvement.

 That’s why HubSpot offers regular updates and additions for you to benefit from, allowing users to keep up with the ever-changing marketing trends.

 That’s when inbound works best — when everything’s connected.
-As it’s all in one platform, you can finally align your sales and marketing teams so they’re all on the same page.
+As it’s all in one platform, you can finally align your sales and marketing teams, so they’re all on the same page.

 That’s a huge benefit.
 Having a single, unified platform which brings together everything each team does.
-You can manage every element of your inbound marketing campaign through HubSpot, see every part of lead generation, nurturing, conversion and everything in between - all in one place.
+You can manage every element of your inbound marketing campaign through HubSpot, see every part of lead generation, nurturing, conversion and everything in between all in one place.
 That visibility is crucial and with plenty of third-party integrations constantly added to the marketplace, you can connect everything you need.

 If you want this knowledge first-hand, then HubSpot hosts the annual INBOUND conference each year in Boston.
 With HubSpot and the right support, you’ll learn and grow with a thriving community behind you so you can master the inbound methodology.

-- It features unbeatable tracking and analytics so you can create content and tailor it precisely to where each user is in their buyer’s journey.
+- It features unbeatable tracking and analytics so you can create content and tailor it precisely to where each user is in their buyer’s journey

 - You can integrate HubSpot with other platforms, such as WordPress, Magento and more.